TimIsabella/FDM_3D_Printer_FlowManager/README.md

 Any one of these can cause bad prints or failed prints, which is costly in material and time.

-Flow Manager is an attempt to control all three of these critical parameters, and in addition will yeild consitent layers which means better looking and performing prints.
+Flow Manager is an attempt to control all three of these critical parameters, and in addition will yeild consitent layers which means better looking and better performing prints.

 ## How?
 By measuring the filament diameter as it is fed, an exact flow rate can be calculated to ensure